This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 [∂φ/∂x]=v ; [ ∂φ/∂y]= -u

-Whenever an object was immersed either completely or partially, it will be lifted up by a buoyant force(FB)whose magnitude will be equal to the weight of the fluid displaced by the body called as Archimedes principle.
+Whenever an object is immersed either completely or partially, it will be lifted up by a buoyant force(FB)whose magnitude will be equal to the weight of the fluid displaced by the body, called as Archimedes principle.

 The FB acts vertically upward through the center of buoyancy.
-The center of buoyancy is a center of gravity for displaced volume.
+The center of buoyancy is the center of gravity for displaced volume.

 T = FB -W

-Whenever a real fluid flow over a solid boundary and because of no-slip condition, the fluid particle will get stick to the boundary.
+Whenever a real fluid flow over a solid boundary and because of the no-slip condition, the fluid particle will get stuck to the boundary.
 Hence the velocity of a particle will be equal to the velocity of a boundary.

 Bernoulli's equation is based on the law of conservation of energy.
-It is defined as the sum of Potential energy head, Pressure energy head and Kinetic velocity energy head is constant when the liquid is flowing from one end to another end in a tube or pipe.
+It is defined as the sum of the Potential energy head, Pressure energy head, and Kinetic velocity energy head is constant when the liquid is flowing from one end to another end in a tube or pipe.

 Z + (P/ρg ) + V2/2g = Constant